newchuyalong/libgdx-learning/Box2d.md

 The other two arguments are `velocityIterations` and `positionIterations`.
 For now we will leave these at `6` and `2`, but you can read more about them in the Box2D documentation.

+Stepping your simulation is a topic unto itself.
+See [this article](http://gafferongames.com/game-physics/fix-your-timestep/) for an excellent discission on the use of variable time steps.

 ## Rendering ##